i Invest in Housing

 Problem:

-Non-Profits have billions of dollars land and property that can be redeveloped at much higher densities but the problem is where do you house tenants displaced during redevelopment?
+Non-Profits have billions of dollars of land and property that can be redeveloped at much higher densities but the problem is where do you house tenants displaced during redevelopment?

 Solution:

-Create a model for Interim Residences (100-200 units) that can house existing tenants during redevelopment.
-One third of the units at below market, one third at mid and near market and the last third to generate revenue to ensure sustainability.
-Revenue generation will be different for each development but could include, for example, an Indigenous Arts & Culture Hotel, workplace and student housing, office and community space rentals and short/medium term executive rentals.
+Create a model for Interim Residences (30-120 units) that can house existing tenants during redevelopment.
+For example: one third of the units at below market, one third at mid and near market and the last third to generate revenue to ensure sustainability.
+Revenue generation will be different for each development but could include, an Indigenous Arts & Culture Hotel, medical stay facility, Commercial Retail Units (CRUs), workplace and student housing, office and community space and/or affordable rentals.

 With the new housing legislation allowing for gentle density on residential property there are tens of thousands of potential sites to add secondary suites, Auxillary Dwelling Units (ADU -laneway/carriage homes), duplex and/or multiplex homes in Vancouver alone.